project-serum/validators/README.md

 - installing code from this repository
 - installing the Solana CLI
 - increasing the file descriptor limit for processes managed by supervisor to 600000
+- creating a `tmpfs` device for the accounts store mounted at `/mnt/accounts`

 After running the `setup.yaml` script, a reboot is necessary to pick up various system configs.
 Post-reboot, supervisor should start up the validator using the `sol/api.sh` script.
 The validator will be listening on port 8899 for rest